 “My new master was only two.” - Martin Jackson’s memory from when he was five years old.
 From Readings from The Slave Narratives

-It was forbidden for children slaves to go to school or for slaves of any age to learn or possess any knowledge.
+It was forbidden for enslaved children to go to school or for enslaved individuals of any age to learn or possess any knowledge.
 Their curiosity had to be hidden.
 Getting close to a book was an exciting but dangerous adventure.

-Slaves allied to Native Americans in the 19th century.
+Enslaved people allied with Native Americans in the 19th century.
 The Underground Railroad was neither underground nor it was a railroad.
 Underground Railroad is a symbolic name for the 200-year long struggle to break free from slavery in America.

 The Underground Railroad was a code name and a system used to escape slavery from 1820 to 1861.
 The system comprised dozens of secret routes and safe houses that extended to the Canadian border.
 Other routes led south, from Florida to Cuba or from Texas to Mexico.

-"None of us was allowed to see a book, or try to learn.” -Jenny Proctor, who worked as a slave from age 10.
+"None of us was allowed to see a book, or try to learn.” -Jenny Proctor, who was enslaved from age 10.
 From I Was A Slave: True Life Stories Dictated by Former American Slaves in the 1930s (full story of Jenny Proctor)